kristinemlarson/gnssrefl/docs/README_vwc.md

 to be unreliable for PBO H2O and never used them.
 We have tested our algorithms with newer receivers and still find the data to be lacking.
 We do not recommend you use this soil moisture code with L1 data

 - The PBO H2O algorithm was successfully validated for choke ring antennas.
-We will do our best to test more antennas as time allows.
+We were not funded to include other antennas in this software package - but will try to do so if others can provide the necessary corrections.

 ### 1. Analyze the reflection characteristics of your site